 Fiduciary funds.
 Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statements because the resources of those funds are not available to support the FFPD's operations.
-The District uses a fiduciary fund for its Firefighters' Pension Fund.
+The District reports the Firefighters' Pension Fund as a fiduciary component unit in accordance with GASB Statement No. 84.